mahmoud/lithoxyl/docs/overview.rst

 only added once things break.

 Logging is not the last step anymore.
-Lithoxyl makes instrumentation worthwhile from day 1, so developers design for introspectability from the start.
+Lithoxyl makes instrumentation worthwhile from day 1, so projects are designed for introspectability from the ground up.
 Lithoxyl takes full advantage of Python's rich syntax and runtime to provide valuable features, from metrics collection to structured logging to interactive debugging hooks.

-The Lithoxyl approach to application instrumentation is a practical one.
+The Lithoxyl approach to application instrumentation is practical.
 First, write some code.
 Then, once you have half a module or find yourself asking, "How long does this part take?" then it's time to ``pip install lithoxyl``.

-After that, here are two steps.
-First comes instrumentation, then we get into configuration.
+Integrating Lithoxyl comes down to two steps, instrumentation and configuration.
+First, instrumentation.

 Instrumenting with Records
 --------------------------

 With Lithoxyl, all instrumentation, including logging, starts with knowing your application.
-We want to find the important parts of your application.
-Then, we wrap them in microtransactions, called Records.
+We want to find the important parts of your application and wrap them in microtransactions, called Records.

 Records are much more than print statements.
-Records are objects.
-Each Record has a name and level, for aggregation and filtering.
-More importantly, Records track the state of code execution, from timing information to uncaught exceptions.
+Records are lightweight objects that track the state of code execution, from timing information to uncaught exceptions.
+Plus, each Record has a name and a level, to enable aggregation and filtering down the line.

 Records are created with Loggers.
 Here's a basic example of creating an *info*-level Record with a preconfigured Logger: